History of FSMTA

 1943

 In 1943, the Florida State Massage Law was passed by the state legislature.
-This law, as well as many of the rules and procedures that followed, was developed from annual meetings of the Florida State Massage Association (the original name of the FSMTA).
+This law, as well as many of the rules and procedures that followed, was developed from annual meetings of the Florida State Massage Association (more commonly referred to by the acronym FSMTA).

 1945